JJWallis/bookmark-landing-page/README.md

 Carousel imgs - translateY 50% centre trick to control img changing (assets were diff sizes slightly - keep centre point same position) | could use transform-origin next time

 SVG Blue bg-img - had to create ourself | learnt loads about SVGS - viewbox + viewport + strokes | made two version - one very long one for wider screens to stay pinned with img + keep scaling horizontally as viewport grows (smaller for mobile-tablet) | fluid size on smaller screens (scales) + fixed vertical with fluid horizontal for wider

-JS:

-NPM + packages - Parcel bundler | Font Awesome icons

-Intersection observer API (sticky header box-shadow + opacity 0.9)

-Modules - 1st time for whole project | much more organised + thinking about how to model the events within App.js (same way designing an App would do - event is the trigger for whole logic - async logic)

-Carousel - 1st time linking sections of content via className (+ toggling visiblity)

-Regex - massive pre-built one for email validation | error msg built + appended in JS - originally done in CSS pseudo el on input (can't apply pseudo els to inputs as self-closing) | could next time use a descendant class selector for the msg on a diff el - positioning slightly harder